 We have created meadow areas that increase in diversity every year as it is intended that this should be a garden that works for humans and wildlife.
 The Cedar Meadow is filled with spring bulbs from mid-January to early June.
 The terraces and rose meadows are rich with summer flowers and finally we have two tiny meadows by the history room filled with crocuses and spring bulbs.

 The emphasis is firmly on horticulture although the cakes and lunches are pretty good too!
 The gift shop sells products carefully chosen to include some pieces from local artists and the courtyard has a good variety of plants for sale.
 Venue hire is available and can cater for large parties and corporate meetings in the sensitively restored Coach House and for smaller parties of up to 6 people in the luxury cedar lodge, The Meadow Retreat.
 We run a variety of workshops throughout the season and host other special events such as the Autumn Country Market, Teddy Bear’s Picnic and Dog Days.
-All of this is further complimented by our online shop and an annual photography competition.
+All of this is further complimented by our online shop.

 Easton, Grantham, Lincolnshire, England, NG33 5AP

 March to October.
 Wednesday, Thursday, Friday, Sunday and Bank Holiday Mondays.
 Also open for Snowdrops.
 Open 11am to 4pm (6pm on Sundays in August).

 Adults £7.70 Children £3.50